katef/libfsm/README.md

 lexer generator which is good at lexing, does just lexing, is language independent, and has no other features.

+### Performance and Requirements

+libfsm is not a drop-in replacement for other regex engines and it only supports patterns that can be compiled to deterministic FSMs.
+In return, supported patterns run in linear time.

+**→ See [doc/GUIDE.md](doc/GUIDE.md) for detailed unsupported features, usage patterns, and examples.**

 ### Building from source

 Clone with submodules (contains required .mk files):